noble/noble/README.md

 #### Scan started:

-This callback is called once scanning has started.
-It can also be called if some other application enables BLE scanning.

 ```javascript
 noble.on('scanStart', callback);
 ```

+The event is emitted when scanning is started or if another application enables scanning or changes scanning settings.

 #### Scan stopped

-This callback is called when scanning is stopped.
-It can also be called if a different application stops scanning or changes the scanning parameters.

 ```javascript
 noble.on('scanStop', callback);
 ```

+The event is emitted when scanning is stopped or if another application stops scanning.

 #### Peripheral discovered